Zero-point energy: Cosmic inflation

-Cosmic inflation is a faster-than-light expansion of space just after the Big Bang.
+Cosmic inflation is phase of accelerated cosmic expansion just after the Big Bang.
 It explains the origin of the large-scale structure of the cosmos.
 It is believed quantum vacuum fluctuations caused by zero-point energy arising in the microscopic inflationary period, later became magnified to a cosmic size, becoming the gravitational seeds for galaxies and structure in the Universe (see galaxy formation and evolution and structure formation).
 Many physicists also believe that inflation explains why the Universe appears to be the same in all directions (isotropic), why the cosmic microwave background radiation is distributed evenly, why the Universe is flat, and why no magnetic monopoles have been observed.

 The mechanism for inflation is unclear, it is similar in effect to dark energy but is a far more energetic and short lived process.
 As with dark energy the best explanation is some form of vacuum energy arising from quantum fluctuations.
 It may be that inflation caused baryogenesis, the hypothetical physical processes that produced an asymmetry (imbalance) between baryons and antibaryons produced in the very early universe, but this is far from certain.

+Cosmology

+Paul S. Wesson examined the cosmological implications of assuming that zero-point energy is real.
+Among numerous difficulties, general relativity requires that such energy not gravitate, so it cannot be similar to electromagnetic radiation.